LostArtefacts/TRX/docs/MIGRATING.md

    which Lara previously lost her weapons.
 A game flow entry to re-add pistols will be required - refer to the Diving Area level in the default game flow.

+3. **Bears, wolves and ice warriors**
+   If you wish to use the bear, wolf or ice warrior (monk with no shadow) from The Golden Mask while still being able to use big spiders, small spiders and other monks, use the following object slots.
+    - Bear: slot 265
+    - Wolf: slot 266
+    - Ice warrior: slot 267

 ### Version 1.0.2 to 1.1

 1. **Update first level inventory allocation**